 Close your eyes.
 Think about your life, and the lives of your children, ten years, twenty years, thirty years into the future.
 What do you dream for them?

 I dream about having a home large enough for our five kids and their friends to have a safe place to gather.
 And eventually the kids plus their spouses and children to spend time together.
 I dream about snuggling with grandkids and looking around at the faces of my children and their spouses and seeing love and laughter.
-Most of all, I dream about my kids following the passions God has given them whether it be in construction, art, teaching, ministry, or something else all together.
+Most of all, I dream about my kids following the passions God has given them whether it be in construction, art, teaching, ministry, or something else altogether.

 I can’t think of anything that would make me prouder as a parent than to see my kids follow Christ.